paulkarpenko/us-code-ui/uscode/title-29-labor/chapter-018-employee-retirement-income-security-program.md

 (1) An individual who owns the entire interest in an unincorporated trade or business is treated as his own employer, and a partnership is treated as the employer of each partner who is an employee within the meaning of [section 401(c)(1) of title 26](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title26-section401/c/1&num=0&edition=prelim).
 For purposes of this subchapter, under regulations prescribed by the corporation, all employees of trades or businesses (whether or not incorporated) which are under common control shall be treated as employed by a single employer and all such trades and businesses as a single employer.
 The regulations prescribed under the preceding sentence shall be consistent and coextensive with regulations prescribed for similar purposes by the Secretary of the Treasury under [section 414(c) of title 26](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title26-section414/c&num=0&edition=prelim).

-(2) For purposes of subtitle E of this subchapter—
+(2) For purposes of subtitle E—

-  (A) except as otherwise provided in subtitle E of this subchapter, contributions or other payments shall be considered made under a plan for a plan year if they are made within the period prescribed under section 412(c)(10) 33 See References in Text note below. of title 26 (determined, in the case of a terminated plan, as if the plan had continued beyond the termination date), and
+  (A) except as otherwise provided in subtitle E, contributions or other payments shall be considered made under a plan for a plan year if they are made within the period prescribed under section 412(c)(10) 33 See References in Text note below. of title 26 (determined, in the case of a terminated plan, as if the plan had continued beyond the termination date), and

   (B) the term “Secretary of the Treasury” means the Secretary of the Treasury or such Secretary’s delegate.